Cousins - the Complex nature of Shared Ancestry

 Here's how it breaks down:

 The number (first, second, third, etc.) signifies how many generations back you need to go to find a common ancestor.
-The degree of cousin (the first bit, for example, 1st cousin) therefore describes one less than the minimum number of generations you have to go back to find a common ancestor.
+The degree of cousin (the first bit, for example, 1st cousin), therefore, describes one less than the minimum number of generations you must go back to find a common ancestor.
 This goes on ad infinitum.

 How far a cousin is removed (if at all) describes the difference in generations between yourself and your ancestor.
 For example, the children of your 1st cousins are your 1st cousins once removed.
 You are of the same generation as your 1st cousin, so their children will be of the same generation as your children, therefore they are once removed.
 So, for example: -